 Here, the couple will need to reach a mutual agreement on parental rights, dividing their assets and alimony payments – this can be done amicably between the pair or, if this is not possible, a mediator can be involved.
 At this point, documentation must also be submitted to the court.

+Your divorce will not be finalized with the divorce process until the family law judge signs a judgment and decree of divorce.
+As noted above, this can be done through a stipulation where you and your soon to be ex spouse agree on all the terms.
 Once all of the necessary paperwork has been received, the judge will make the decision to approve or deny the divorce.
-If e divorce is granted, both partners will receive a Decree of Divorce, and the divorce is finalized.
+If the divorce is granted, both partners will receive a Decree of Divorce, and the divorce is finalized.
 If there are outstanding issues, a hearing may be called in court.